 - Sickle cell disease

-Queensland Fertility Group believes that karyotype testing on both partners having difficulty conceiving provides extremely useful information in determining the cause of infertility and the most appropriate treatment.
-Knowledge of chromosomal abnormalities can prevent the use of treatments with a high chance of failure and lead us to strategies such as Preimplantation Embryo Genetic Diagnosis (PGD) more likely to produce a healthy baby.
+Karyotype testing for both partners having difficulty conceiving can provide extremely useful information in determining the cause of infertility, and the most appropriate treatment.
+Knowledge of chromosomal abnormalities can prevent the use of treatments with a high chance of failure, and can increase your chance of having a healthy baby.